DHTMLX/gantt-docs/data/desktop/server_side.md

 - **url** - the URL to the server side
 - **mode** - the mode of sending data to the server:  "JSON" | "REST-JSON" | "JSON" | "POST" | "GET"
+- **deleteAfterConfirmation** - defines whether the task must be deleted from the gantt only after a successful response from the server.
+Dependency links and subtasks will be deleted after the deletion of the parent task is confirmed.

 2\.
 Provide a custom **router** object: